habitat-sh/habitat/BUILDING.md

 ## VM vs. Docker development

 While the available docker images can provide a convenient contributor onboarding experience, they may not prove ideal for extensive habitat development.
 Building habitat components is a disk intensive operation.
-Mounted file systems accross network boundaries, even when confined to a single local host, can yield build times dramatically slower than building against a locally attached file system.
+Mounted file systems across network boundaries, even when confined to a single local host, can yield build times dramatically slower than building against a locally attached file system.
 Build times will be best on either a bare metal linux environment or a dedicated linux vm.
-Also note that when using vagrant to provision a vm for habitat development, it is strongly advised that you do not put your habitat repo on a synced folder or at least do not use that folder as your build target.
-The following directions clone the habitat repository into a local directory to realize faster build times.
+Also note that when using vagrant to provision a vm for habitat development, it is advised that you do not put your habitat repo on a synced folder or at least do not use that folder as your build target.

+The following directions clone the habitat repository into a local directory to realize faster build times; **however**, while faster, this approach carries the risk of losing your work if your VM should crash or get into an unrecoverable state.
+If developing in a VM, intermittently pushing a WIP to your Habitat fork can protect your progress.

 In the root of the project is a Vagrantfile that provisions an Ubuntu environment for Habitat development: